 Composting is the natural process of taking organic waste and creating conditions that allow bacteria and fungi to cause the waste to decompose.
 The end result is a rich organic fertilizer.

-While we have coordinated event-level composting services for our clients on several occasions, Serendipity is now implementing the technology of composting in our commercial kitchen by diverting vegetable and fruit skins from the landfill.
-These organic materials will be turned into compost with our very own equipment.
-Some of the resulting fertilizer will be transported to a small acreage farm 30 miles south of Denver.
-The compost will be used to help grow vegetables on the farm – vegetables that will ultimately come back to Serendipity’s kitchen.
+While we have coordinated event-level composting services for our clients on several occasions, Consequently, Serendipity is now implementing the technology of composting in our commercial kitchen by diverting vegetable and fruit skins from the landfill.
+These organic materials will turn into compost with our very own equipment.
+The resulting fertilizer will be transported to a small acreage farm 30 miles south of Denver.
+The compost will be used to help grow vegetables on the farm.
+As a result, those vegetables will then end up in Serendipity’s kitchen!

 Diverting compostable material from Colorado landfills isn’t new.
-In fact, some Colorado neighborhoods offer residential pick-up of compostable materials.
+Actually, some Colorado neighborhoods offer residential pick-up of compostable materials.
 On a commercial level, companies like Waste Farmers serve restaurants, schools, hotels and other various commercial facilities.
-Serendipity occasionally works with Waste Farmers.
+In fact, Serendipity occasionally works with Waste Farmers.

 Composting is another commitment by Serendipity to take the lead in green catering practices.

 Serendipity will be the first catering company in Denver to be awarded certification by the city’s Denver Pollution Prevention Partners.
 Members from the mayor’s office will dine at Serendipity Sept.
 28 and present the certification.
 A recognition of Serendipity’s leadership role is sustainable waste management.

-Serendipity’s new composting program exceeds the waste-reduction requirements of the city certification program but is the next logical step in the company’s commitment to being environmentally friendly.
+Serendipity’s new composting program exceeds the waste-reduction requirements of the city certification program.
+This is the next step in the company’s commitment to being environmentally friendly.

 If you would like for your next event to be 100 percent compostable, talk with your Serendipity event coordinator about all the options available.